Cheap Oil and Gas Spark Industrial Boom

-The projects in question are designed to enable facilities to perform a wide range of operations, including: compressing or processing natural gas, natural gas liquids, and condensate; liquefying natural gas for export; converting liquids or natural gas into petrochemical feedstocks, fertilizer, herbicides, explosives, or plastic resins; or exporting or refining crude oil.
+This inventory tracks projects that are designed to enable facilities to perform a wide range of operations, including: compressing or processing natural gas, natural gas liquids, and condensate; liquefying natural gas for export; converting liquids or natural gas into petrochemical feedstocks, fertilizer, herbicides, explosives, or plastic resins; or exporting or refining crude oil.
 As of January 29, 2021, it also includes interstate natural gas pipelines.

-The potential emission increases and point locations are from each facility’s Federal Clean Air Act New Source Review or Prevention of Significant Deterioration (PSD) permit(s) or application(s), or Federal Energy Regulatory Commission (FERC) environmental assessment or environmental impact statement.
-The database also includes estimates of demographic characteristics within 1 and 3 miles of each facility.
+The potential emission increases and point locations are from each facility’s Federal Clean Air Act New Source Review or Prevention of Significant Deterioration (PSD) permit(s) or application(s), or FERC environmental assessment or environmental impact statement.
+The database also includes estimates of demographic characteristics within 3 miles of each facility.
 Those were calculated from EPA’s EJSCREEN census block-level dataset and the American Community Survey.

 Suggested citation: “Environmental Integrity Project.
-(2019, April 19).
-Emission Increase Database.
-Retrieved from http://www.environmentalintegrity.org/oil-gas-infrastructure-emissions.”
+(2021, May 3).
+Emission Increase Database and Pipelines Inventory.
+Retrieved from https://environmentalintegrity.org/oil-gas-infrastructure-emissions.”

 Sign up for updates:

 - Analysis of 2019 Data on Greenhouse Gases from Oil, Gas, and Petrochemical Production (12/2020)

 - Greenhouse Gases from Oil, Gas, and Petrochemical Production (01/2020)

 – For a database listing all of the projects by state and their emissions, click here.